eyalroth/blog-gatsby/src/pages/en/about/index.md

 ## Comments

-Commenting on posts is powered by [utteranc.es](https://utteranc.es/), which is an open source tool that uses GitHub repository issues as comments.
+Commenting on posts is powered by [utteranc.es](https://utteranc.es/), which is an open-source tool that uses GitHub repository issues as comments.
-It requires a GitHub user in order to post comments (viewing them is public).
+It requires a GitHub user to post comments (viewing them is public).

 ## Behind the scenes